comaniac/incubator-tvm-site/_posts/2020-07-15-how-to-bring-your-own-codegen-to-tvm.md

 **Generate a graph representation and feed it to a graph engine**:
 You may have your own graph engine that is capable of executing a graph (or a neural network model) on your accelerator.
 For example, both Intel DNNL and NVIDIA TensorRT use an engine to run a whole graph or a model, so that they are able to 1) reduce memory transaction between operators and 2) optimize graph execution with operator fusion.

 In order to achieve the above two optimizations, you may need to process the graph during the compilation time.
 For example, Conv2D and bias addition are two separate operators in TVM, but they may be one operator (Conv2D with bias addition capability) on your accelerator.
-In this case, you may want to optimize the graph by replacing the `conv2d - add` graph pattern to a `your_conv2d_with_bias` node.
+In this case, you may want to optimize the graph by replacing the `conv2d - add` graph pattern with a `your_conv2d_with_bias` node.

 If your compilation flow falls into this case, then we recommend reading all the rest sections in this post but skipping [Bring DNNL to TVM: C Source Codegen](#bring-dnnl-to-tvm-c-source-codegen).

 **Generate assembly code and compile it to an executable binary**:
 If you do not have an end-to-end execution framework for your platform like the previous case, you may have a compiler to compile a program in assembly code of your ISA.
 In order to feed the assembly code to your compiler, you will need a codegen to generate and optimize the assembly code from a Relay graph.

-If your compilation flow falls into this case, then we recommend reading all the rest sections in this post but skipping [Bring DNNL to TVM: JSON Codegen/Runtime](#bring-dnnl-to-tvm-json-codegenruntime).
+If your compilation flow falls into this case, then we recommend reading all the rest of the sections in this post but skipping [Bring DNNL to TVM: JSON Codegen/Runtime](#bring-dnnl-to-tvm-json-codegenruntime).

 ## How BYOC Works